grfwings/macromate/README.md

 # MacroMate

-Command-line macro recorder and player for Linux.
+MacroMate is a keyboard & mouse automation tool for Linux.
+It uses [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/) for event handling, which means it can be used with Wayland or X11.
+MacroMate was inspired primarily by the [AutoHotkey](https://www.autohotkey.com/) and [ydotool](https://www.autohotkey.com/) projects.

 ## Features

 - Record keyboard and mouse input events (keys, buttons, movement, wheel)
 - Simple scripting language
-- Uses kernel evdev API - works on Wayland and X11
+- Display server agnostic, all you need is a kernel!

 ## Requirements

-- Linux kernel with evdev support
+- Linux
-- Rust 1.85+ (edition 2024)
+- Rust
 - Root access or permissions to read `/dev/input/event*` devices

 ## Installation